Goji-P2P/slate/source/includes/_webhooks.md

   (b) funds are confirmed to have successfully arrived into a wallet.

-(3) FAILED - this status is set when a wallet instruction request to move funds has failed.
+(3) FAILED - this status is set when a request to move funds has failed.

 ```json